xorbdev/search/docs/features/search.md

 index.
 This will queue a job that will add any known pages from your entries and products to your results index.

+!!!info In order for your pages to be properly indexed, the main content of your site needs to be placed inside a `<main>` tag.
+This is to prevent your main header, navigation, footer, etc. from being indexed on every page. !!!

 <img src="https://xorb.dev/content/utilities-update.png" alt="Search utilities update interface">

 If your site updates often or you plan on using hit tracking, you may want to